adivea/nitrateDK/README.md

 ### Running the script

-After cloning the repository and downloading the required data, open up the ```groundwater_pollution_dk.rmd``` R markdown in Rstudio (see written report for version specifics).
+After cloning the repository and downloading the required data, open up the <a href="groundwater_pollution_dk.md">```groundwater_pollution_dk.rmd```</a> R markdown in Rstudio (see written report for version specifics).
 Running the code, top-down should result in a direct access to the analysis the lays the foundation for our project report.

 ### Inspecting the script